richardassar/zpipe/README.md

 ## Notes

 * zpipe operates on octet strings only, UTF-16 characters will have their high byte masked.
+If you want to handle multi-byte chars then you must convert your strings to utf-8 prior to calling `deflate()` - for this you can use [utf8](https://github.com/ryanmcgrath/node-utf8) or [jshashes](https://github.com/h2non/jsHashes) for example.
 * Only [browsers suporting TypedArrays](http://caniuse.com/typedarrays) will run zpipe.

 ## TODO